-Store managers for Dollar General stores were awarded $35 million plus in an unpaid overtime case decided by the Eleventh Circuit Court of Appeals in Atlanta, Morgan v.
+Store managers for Family Dollar stores were awarded $35 million plus in an unpaid overtime case decided by the Eleventh Circuit Court of Appeals in Atlanta, Morgan v.
 Family Dollar Stores, Inc., No. 07-12398 (11th Cir.
 December 16, 2008).
-The court ruled that 1424 store managers were due $17,788.029.74 in unpaid overtime and an equal amount as unliquidated damages based on Dollar General's willful violations of the Fair Labor Standards Act (FLSA).
+The court ruled that 1424 store managers were due $17,788.029.74 in unpaid overtime and an equal amount as unliquidated damages based on Family Dollar's willful violations of the Fair Labor Standards Act (FLSA).

 - store manages spent 80-90% of their time performing manual labor tasks such as stocking shelves, running the cash registers, unloading trucks, and cleaning the parking lots, floors and bathrooms